Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Introduction

 The primary contribution of this paper is to provide new perspectives on designing a learning-based controller for complex articulated systems.
 Our experiments demonstrate how using constraints makes the engineering process more efficient, compared to relying solely on well-tuned rewards to reflect the engineer's intent.
 This improvement stems from the generalizability and interpretability of constraints, along with the reduced need for extensive reward designs.
+The concrete contributions are elaborated on below: \begin{itemize} \item We introduce a reinforcement learning framework for complex articulated systems consisting of both \textit{rewards} and \textit{constraints}, drawing inspiration from existing works in constrained reinforcement learning.
+Our approach incorporates suitable constraint types and an efficient policy optimization algorithm.
+The framework is designed to be highly scalable in terms of the number of constraints while enabling high-performance policy learning. \item Through extensive simulation and real-world experiments involving multiple legged robots with varying morphologies and physical properties (i.e., six quadrupedal robots and one bipedal robot), we demonstrate the capability of leveraging constraints in the learning pipeline to improve robot generalizability and engineering intuitiveness, which are difficult to achieve when relying solely on rewards, while maintaining highly robust control performance. \item Building on our encouraging experimental results, we present an intriguing direction for considering constraints as a new tool that can be used in conjunction with or instead of rewards to design neural network controllers.
+This alleviates the burden of tedious reward engineering, which is a major bottleneck for robot control with reinforcement learning. \end{itemize}